 actively involved in the management of both companies.

-FELICIA BRANNON, COMMISSIONER - Commissioner Brannon has worked in
+FELICIA BRANNON, VICE PRESIDENT - Commissioner Brannon has worked in

 the field of Government and Community Relations for over 22 years